 Woods we've used at ZMF with smaller pores:

 - Purple Heart

 - Manchurian Ash

 - Zebra Wood

 For more info on the "anatomy of hardwoods," check out wood-databases' page on the subject.

 What about other wood elements like finish, do they affect the sound?

 The type of finish, coloring of a specific piece of wood, the type of cut, grain and other elements do not have a significant effect on the sound of your ZMF headphone.

 Remember, every headphone we produce goes through months or years of testing to get the specific sound we are after.
-A large part of this is a damping scheme and highly engineered acoustic designs to make sure the frequency response and tonal characteristics showcase what has become known as the "ZMF sound."
+A large part of this is a damping or airflow scheme and highly engineered acoustic designs to make sure the frequency response and tonal characteristics showcase what has become known as the "ZMF sound."